Transfer Students

 Welcome New Redhawks!

-Orientation is a hybrid experience that includes online tasks, virtual workshops, and in-person events on campus.
-The purpose of Orientation is to provide you with the tools needed for a successful transition to college life at Seattle University.
+Orientation is a hybrid experience that includes online tasks, virtual appointments and events, and an in-person event on campus.
+The purpose of Orientation is to provide you with the tools needed for a successful transition to Seattle University.

 Transfer Student Orientation

-Transfer Student Orientation is a one-day experience for you and your family to join us on campus in August to learn about essential campus resources and find your flock of new friends.
-We strongly encourage you to attend Transfer Student Orientation so you can be prepared to start classes in the Fall.
-However, participation is not a required part of Orientation.
+Transfer Student Orientation is an in-person experience for you and your family to join us on campus to learn about essential campus resources and find your flock of new friends.
+We strongly encourage you to attend so you can be prepared to start classes in the Fall.

-• Students: Log into your Orientation Portal and click on the “Orientation Events” tab.
-There is no fee to attend Transfer Student Orientation.
+Students: Log into your Orientation Portal and click on the “Orientation Events” tab.
+There is no fee for you to attend Transfer Orientation.
 The cost of this program is included in the Orientation Fee that is part of your Fall Quarter bill.

-• Guests: After students sign up to attend Redhawk Launch, they can add up to 2 guests to their RSVP.
+Guests: After students sign up to attend Transfer Orientation, they can add up to 2 guests to their RSVP.

 GUESTS

-There is a $45 fee for each guest who attends Transfer Student Orientation, which covers meals and program supplies.
+There is a $55 fee for each guest who attends Transfer Orientation, which covers meals and program supplies.
 Overnight housing is not provided for Guests.
 Guest fees can be paid with a debit or credit card.
 The guest fee must be paid at the time of signing up.
-Only students can log into their Orientation Portal to access and complete the RSVP form for Redhawk Launch.
+Only students can log into their Orientation Portal to access and complete the RSVP form.
 We strongly encourage students and any guests to complete their RSVP form together so you may coordinate dates and travel plans.

 CANCELLATIONS AND REFUNDS